Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 So what exactly is the stack?
 Well, it's really just a section of memory that we define as being used to store several important variables and locals with fixed size.
 Whenever I refer to the stack, just note that it's a defined block of memory where my variables defined above, like `check` and `buf` are stored.
 This makes it simple for the compiler to manage variables and code, as well as allow us to do some fancy tricks if programmers get lazy.
 The stack can grow and shrink as execution takes place, but this example will keep it simple.

 Let's open this in gdb and run a disassembly of the main function.
-There are better tools for doing this such as [radare2](https://github.com/radare/radare2), but we'll keep it simple for now.
+There are better tools for doing this but we'll keep it simple for now.
 ```gdb
 gdb$ disas main
 Dump of assembler code for function main: